energia-source/knight-artifact-entity-adapter-ksql-dialect-bq/README.md

 ### Concepts

 Configuration is grouped into configuration namespace by the framework [Knight](https://github.com/energia-source/knight).
-The configuration files are stored in the configurations folder and file named Higeco.php.
+The configuration files are stored in the configurations folder and file named BigQuery.php.

 ### Example